Nikunja-Barman/Smartphone-market-analysis/Insights & Visualization.md

 ➤	Key Insights:
-o	Phones with ‘Less than 30W’ charging have the highest average rating (7.37). o	Phones with ‘60+W’ charging also have a strong average rating (7.06). o	"30-59W" charging has a noticeably lower average rating (4.96).
+o	Phones with ‘Less than 30W’ charging have the highest average rating (7.37).

+o	Phones with ‘60+W’ charging also have a strong average rating (7.06).

+o	"30-59W" charging has a noticeably lower average rating (4.96).

 ➤ Business Implication/Actionable Insight:
 o	Product Feature Prioritization: ‘Less than 30W’ charging is a highly valued feature by customers and directly impacting customer satisfaction.
-Higher charging range are gaining less popularity among customer which seems a peculiar case and need further in-depth analysis.. o	Research & Development: Urgent need of invest in improving charging technology is necessary to enhance customer experience and ratings. o	Competitive Advantage: Offering superior charging speeds can give a competitive edge.
+Higher charging range are gaining less popularity among customer which seems a peculiar case and need further in-depth analysis.

+o	Research & Development: Urgent need of invest in improving charging technology is necessary to enhance customer experience and ratings.

+o	Competitive Advantage: Offering superior charging speeds can give a competitive edge.

 ![image](https://github.com/user-attachments/assets/3050ad42-944d-4cc9-bd83-2609ef9d06c5)